PCMR team

 RESEARCH FELLOW

-Vojtěch Bílý is a researcher at the Prague Centre for Middle East Relations at the CEVRO Institute.
+Vojtěch Bílý is a researcher at the Prague Centre for Middle East Relations at the CEVRO University.
 He attended the Lycée Carnot in Dijon, France, later he studied psychology at the University of Aberdeen in Scotland, where he obtained his M.A. degree.
 From September 2013 to June 2014, he worked as a volunteer-teacher in the Central African Republic (CAR), where he also became a witness to the unfolding civil war.
-During the turmoil, he participated in crisis negotiations and humanitarian interventions; ha was cooperating with the world’s media, which reported on the events of the civil war in CAR.
+During the turmoil, he participated in crisis negotiations and humanitarian interventions; he was cooperating with the world’s media, which reported on the events of the civil war in CAR.
 He co-authored the book “When Mangoes Fall” in which he captures his experience of the war in the CAR.
 For several years he was involved with a non-profit organization SIRIRI; in 2016 he was appointed as a director of the organization.
 He is also active in international trade.

 Research Focus:

-• Armed conflicts in Africa
+- Armed conflicts in Africa

-• Humanitarian aid and development cooperation
+- Humanitarian aid and development cooperation

-• Euro-African relations
+- Euro-African relations

-• Inter-ethnical / inter-religious coexistence in Africa
+- Inter-ethnical / inter-religious coexistence in Africa

 RESEARCH INTERN

-Research focus:
+Research interests:

 Partners, Donors, Sponsors, and Supporters